YimikaD/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that print the result of division
+Script that pass result to another